ahlstromcj/seq66/README.md

             file to disable auto-shift and tweak the internal key-map for some keyboards.
 Added an "AZERTY" 'ctrl' file to the installation.
             Improved group-learn key control.
-        *   Fixed issue #49, mute-group issues, plus a bug in saving mutes to the MIDI file.
-Added a couple more flags to the 'mutes' file.
-        *   For issue #50, made the slot text color the same as the label color, and provided a "secret" default color that will cause the text to match the theme.
-This can be overridden by a palette file.
     *   Version 0.93.0:
         *   Added a transpose value to song editor triggers to support shifting patterns automatically during Song play.
 Added an 'rc' option to